Julia Fayerweather Afong: Legacy

 In 1909, Julia and Afong's life was fictionalized in the short magazine story, “Chun Ah Chun”, by American novelist Jack London.
-It was later published his 1912 book The House of Pride: And Other Tales of Hawaiʻi.
+It was later published in his 1912 book The House of Pride: And Other Tales of Hawaiʻi.
 London's highly embellished story of Afong depicts him as a "crafty coolie" who spites the white capitalist establishment through his own business success.
 He also entices white men with money to marry his racially-mixed daughters across the color-line.
 Julia was portrayed as "Stella Allendale, herself a subject of the brown-skinned king, though more of Anglo-Saxon blood ran in her veins than of Polynesian".
 In 1961, his great-grandson Eaton "Bob" Magoon Jr. wrote the book, music and lyrics to 13 Daughters, a short-lived Broadway musical.
 Don Ameche played the eponymous Chun while Monica Boyar portrayed his wife Emmaloa (based on Julia).

 The site of the Afong family's Waikīkī villa, where royalty and dignitaries were entertained, was sold in 1904 to the United States Army Corps of Engineers for the construction of Battery Randolph and Battery Dudley, built to defend Honolulu Harbor from foreign attacks.
 It is now part of the property of the U.S. Army Museum of Hawaiʻi and Fort DeRussy Military Reservation.
 An informational marker describing the villa and Afong's legacy and is a stop on the Waikīkī Historic Trail.